Kirk3gaard/MicroBench/analysis/zymohmw/README.md

 ## Conclusion

-There are some serious improvements in raw read accuracy between the fast, hac and sup models.
+There are some serious improvements in raw read accuracy between the fast, hac sup, and now hyp models.
+However, for some reason the improved raw read accuracy of the hyp(er) accuracy model does not improve assemblies consistently for all of the organisms.

 ## Data availability